MicrosoftDocs/office-docs-powershell/exchange/docs-conceptual/exchange-online/connect-to-exchange-online-powershell/mfa-connect-to-exchange-online-powershell.md

 Get-PSSession | Remove-PSSession
 ```

-## Single Sign-On (SSO)
+## Single sign-on

-If your organization has single sign-on enabled and you are logged into a computer as a user in that domain, then **Connect-EXPOPSSession** may fail with the error similar to "*New-ExoPSSession : User 'loggedonuser@contoso.com' returned by service does not match user
+If your organization has single sign-on (SSO) enabled and you are logged on to a computer as a user in the SSO domain, then **Connect-EXPOPSSession** may fail with the following error:

+> New-ExoPSSession : User 'loggedonuser@contoso.com' returned by service does not match user 'userprincipalname@contoso.com' in the request.

-'userprincipalname@contoso.com' in the request.*".
-This occurs because single sign-on overrides the specified userprincipalname.
-As a work-around, log into another non-domain-joined computer or log in as a local user on the computer and try again.
+This error occurs because single sign-on overrides the specified user principal name (UPN).
+As a work-around, connect from a non-domain-joined computer or log on to the domain-joined computer using a local user account.

 ## How do you know this worked?